How to Refresh Email on Mac and Fix Sync Issues Fast 2026

 Why is my email not updating in Apple Mail?

 You may be facing Internet connection issues, outdated login credentials, app cache problems, or faulty sync settings.
+According to Apple's troubleshooting documentation, connection failures and incorrect server configurations are the most common causes of sync problems.

 Is there a refresh button in Apple Mail?